Donghao Lu

 4. Yang Y, Gong T, Camargo CA, Valdimarsdóttir UA, Bertone-Johnson E, Lu D. Childhood asthma, allergies, and risk of premenstrual disorders in young adulthood.
 Nature Mental Health.
 2023.
 DOI 10.1038/s44220-023-00066-4

-• 2) Health impact of premenstrual disorders
+2) Health impact of premenstrual disorders

 Although premenstrual symptoms are restricted to the days before menstruation, the chronic and cyclic condition may translate to a profound impact on the long-term quality of life.
 However, there is a lack of prospective data to understand the health consequences of premenstrual disorders.
-My research is the first to demonstrate that patients with premenstrual disorders are at increased risks of subsequent suicidal behavior, accidents, perinatal depression, early menopause and severe menopause symptoms, premature death, and eventually contribute to the sex gap in mental health.
+My research is the first to demonstrate that patients with premenstrual disorders are at increased risk of subsequent suicidal behavior, accidents, perinatal depression, early menopause and severe menopause symptoms, sick leave, premature death, and eventually contribute to the sex gap in mental health.
 We also found that use of hormonal contraceptives, particularly combined products, may reduce the rates of suicidal behaviors among women with premenstrual disorders.

 1. Yang Q, Sjölander A, Li Y, Viktorin A, Bertone-Johnson ER, Ye W, Fang F, Valdimarsdóttir UA#, Lu D#.
 Clinical indications of premenstrual disorders and subsequent risk of injury: a population-based cohort study in Sweden.
 BMC Med.
 2021, 19(1):119.
 PMID: 34034729